 If you’re planning on having a baby here, you’re probably on the hunt for the best maternity hospitals in Singapore.
 There are many medical centres with great doctors so do your research to find out which will best fit your needs and preferences.
-The team at UEX offer some suggestions below, plus other considerations such as going public or private, and the nitty-gritty of maternity insurance coverage.
+Here are some suggestions below, plus other considerations such as going to a public or private hospital.

 10 popular maternity hospitals in Singapore